The Ultimate Texas Nature Bucket List (40+ Adventures)

 Float between the borders of Texas and Mexico with canyon walls towering above you on the Rio Grande River.
 Trips range from an afternoon to 10 days, so you can pick your own adventure based on your time and skill level.

 Head to the bottom of the second largest canyon in the US at Palo Duro Canyon.
-This incredible park is full of orange rock formations that you’d expect to see in Utah instead of Texas.
+This incredible park is one of the best natural wonders in Texas and is full of orange rock formations that you’d expect to see in Utah instead of Texas.
 Hike to the iconic Lighthouse Rock, explore the Big Cave and enjoy the incredible views.

 Read about Amarillo and Palo Duro in this guide!

 Caprock Canyons State Park and Trailway is located within a beautiful canyon and has 90 miles of trails.
 The park area has beautiful hiking trails among orange rocks, while the trailway is a converted section of railway.
 The trailway includes a tunnel that half a million bats call home.